 Our longest-standing degree, the Bachelor of Science in Technical Communication, also received approval this spring.
 During the past year, we re-worked our curriculum as part of re-envisoning what a degree in Technical Communication should look like in 2016 and beyond.

 We've added a class that focuses on productivity tools and technologies; as well, we've included classes that focus on new platforms for delivering information to end users.
 It's an exciting time for the field and we expect to see a real demand for this program.

-We are excited to be launching our new degree offerings for the Fall 2016 semester.
+We launched our new degree offerings for the Fall 2016 semester.

 Please contact us if you would like to learn more about our degrees and your future as a student in Interactive Design or Technical Communication.

 Dr. Laura A. Palmer